-In order to monitor the extent of this sedimentation and more closely document it by season and diversion flow volume, a set of sedimentation samplers were deployed in each of the 3 longitudinal sections (inflow, mid, and outflow) of Seton Lake, and the outflow section of Anderson Lake, starting in Year 4 (Table 2.2; and Figure 2.2 in Section 2.3).
-The samplers were suspended in the water column at ~40 m below the surface, which was just below the depths associated with highest gwenis spawner abundance (i.e., 20-35 m, based on the annual fish population index survey results from Year 3).
+In order to monitor the extent of this sedimentation and more closely document it by season and diversion flow volume, a set of sedimentation samplers were continuously deployed in each of the three longitudinal sections (inflow, mid, and outflow) of Seton Lake, and the outflow section of Anderson Lake, as initiated in Year 4 (Table 2.2; and Figure 2.1 in Section 2.3).
+The samplers were suspended in the water column at ~40 m below the surface, which was just below the depths associated with highest gwenis spawner abundance (i.e., 20-35 m, based on the annual fish population index survey results from Years 3 and 4).
 The intention was to gather data that corresponds with potential spawning depths for this species.
 Samples were collected 3 times during the year (i.e., spring, summer, and fall).